Secrets of Self-Care

 by Diane Linsley

 Once we master it, everything else becomes easier.

-Taking care of our basic physical needs should be simple, right?
-As
+Taking care of our physical needs should be simple, right?
+As adults,

-adults, we know what our bodies need to be healthy.
-So why do we
+we know what our bodies need to be healthy.
+So why do we often

-This could be the result of having parents who were similarly addicted or who tried to silence their children by sticking lollipops in their mouths, instead of spending quality time with them, listening to them, and meeting their emotional needs.
+This could be the result of having parents who were similarly addicted or who tried to silence their children by sticking lollipops in their mouths, instead of spending quality time with them.

 That's a funny story.
-But the point is that we need to take a close look at our patterns from childhood.
+But the point is we need to look at our patterns from childhood.